CORPORATE GOVERNANCE GUIDELINES

 Howmet Aerospace Inc. (“Howmet Aerospace” or the “Company”) is a values-based company.
-Our values guide our behavior at every level and apply across the Company on a global basis.
+Our valuesguide our behavior at every level and apply across the Company on a global basis.
 We expect all directors, officers and other Howmet Aerospace employees to conduct business in compliance with our Code of Conduct and we survey such compliance on an annual basis.
 Howmet Aerospace’s Board of Directors (the “Board”) has adopted the following Corporate Governance Guidelines to reinforce the Company’s values and to assist the Board in the proper exercise of its responsibilities.
 The Board intends that these guidelines serve as a framework within which the Board may conduct its business, subject to review and modification by the Board from time to time in its discretion and in accordance with guidance from relevant regulatory and listing authorities.
 These guidelines, along with the charters of the principal committees of the Board, and the Company’s Certificate of Incorporation and Bylaws, form the foundation for the governance of Howmet Aerospace.

 The role of the Board is to oversee the affairs of the Company while the day-to-day operation of the Company is the responsibility of management.
 The core responsibility of the directors is to exercise their business judgment and act in what they reasonably believe to be the best interests of the Company.
+In performing their oversight responsibilities, directors rely on the competence and integrity of management in carrying out their responsibilities.
+It is the responsibility of management to operate the Company in an effective and ethical manner in order to produce value for shareholders.

 Directors are expected to maintain an attitude of constructive involvement and oversight; they are expected to ask incisive, probing questions and require accurate, honest answers; they are expected to act with integrity; and they are expected to demonstrate a commitment to the Company, its values and its business plan and to long-term shareholder value.